jaicab/jaicab.github.io/_posts/2016-03-08-design-is-choice.md

 5. **Enhance the experience**: Making sure you test first and then apply, the sky is the limit.
 Layout, media queries, fonts, typography, SVGs, high-res images, JavaScript interactions, embeds…
 6. **Add features**: Iterating over the previous steps, add features one by one.

-Finally, we end up with an experience that is as great as it can ever be under the best conditions and where users with the worst possible scenario get a basic experience.
+And we end up with an experience that is as great as it can ever be under the best conditions.
+Meanwhile, the users with the worst possible scenario get a basic experience.

 What’s important is to consider the options before rushing into a decision, and more importantly **never assume anything**.
 I like what Anna Debenham says about console browsers: